Reconstruction Formulae for 3D Field-Free Line Magnetic Particle Imaging: Numerical Experiment

-\paragraph{Reconstruction Parameters}
+\paragraph{{Reconstruction Parameters}}

-The reconstruction has been performed considering $200\times 200\times 200$ grid cells as well.
-In particular, for every angle $\theta_l$ we have reconstructed the trace of the MPI Core Operator $u_l$ with the LLSq method as described in \Cref{sec:rec:algorithm} on a $200\times 200$ grid.
-Each of these traces $u_l$ have been deconvolved by solving with the CG method the Euler-Lagrange equations associated to the deconvolution problem in \Cref{eq:secon:EL}, with parameter $\lambda = \lambda_l = 5\times 10^{-4}$ equal for all angles and fine tuned by hand.
-The maximum number of iterations for the CG algorithm in the first stage has been set to $1000$, if a relative tolerance of $10^{-10}$ has not been reached.
-The set of reconstructed X-Ray projections $\chi_l$ serves as the input for the third and last stage, where we employ the FBP formula in \Cref{eq:secon:EL} on each slice perpendicular to the $z$-axis, with the Ramp-filter $w(x)=x$ if $x\leq 0.5$ and $w(x)=0$ otherwise.
+To avoid reconstructing on the same grid used for the simulation, the reconstruction has been performed on a $50\times 50\times 50$ grid.
+In particular, for every angle $\theta_l$ we have reconstructed the trace of the MPI Core Operator $u_l$ variationally as described in Section \ref{sec:rec:algorithm} on a $50\times 50$ grid.
+In particular, the Euler-Lagrange equations have been solved using the CG method with a parameter $\mu = 18$ obtained with a grid search optimizing with respect to the Peak-Signal-to-Noise (PSNR) metric.
+Each of these traces $u_l$ have been deconvolved by solving with the CG method the Euler-Lagrange equations associated to the deconvolution problem in \eqref{eq:secon:EL}, with parameter $\lambda = \lambda_l = 5\times 10^{-5}$ equal for all angles and fine tuned and obtained with a grid search optimizing with respect to PSNR.
+The maximum number of iterations for the CG algorithms in the first and second stages have been set to $10000$, if a relative tolerance of $10^{-6}$ has not been reached.
+In particular, all reconstruction converge below tolerance before reaching the $10000$ iterations.
+In order to introduce an additional form of unpredictable noise, we consider for the deconvolution $\tilde{h}=0.004$, introducing a $12\%$ relative error on $h$.
+The set of reconstructed X-Ray projections $\chi_l$ serves as the input for the third and last stage, where we employ the FBP formula in \eqref{eq:secon:EL} on each slice perpendicular to the $z$-axis, with the Ramp-filter $w(x)=x$ if $x\leq 0.5$ and $w(x)=0$ otherwise.

 The algorithm described in the paper and the data simulation have been implemented in Python 3.9, using the packages Numpy, SciPy, Scikit-image and PyTorch.
 The numerical experiments were performed on a desktop computer with 13th Gen Intel(R) Core(TM) i9-13900KS, 128 GB of RAM, an NVIDIA RTX A6000 GPU and Windows 11 Pro.